thunderbird/developer-docs/thunderbird-development/fixing-a-bug/README.md

 ## Submitting a Patch

-The preferred way to submit a patch is via [Phabricator](https://moz-conduit.readthedocs.io/en/latest/phabricator-user.html).
+The way to submit a patch is via [Phabricator](https://moz-conduit.readthedocs.io/en/latest/phabricator-user.html).

 There is a command line tool, `moz-phab`, which makes it easy to submit local changesets as patches.